maxin-cn/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a Ph.D student at Monash University, Faculty of Information Technology.
+I am currently a Ph.D student at Monash University, Faculty of Information Technology.
 Before that, I received the M.S degree in Computer Technology from University of Chinese Academy of Sciences and the B.E degree in Applied Electronic Information Engineering from Jiangsu University.

 My research interests include low-level vision, model compression and generative models.